Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 ### Deployment on Render

+#### Option 1: Deploy from GitHub

 1. **Create a new Web Service on Render**:
+   - Sign in to your Render account
+   - Go to the Dashboard and click "New +"
+   - Select "Web Service"
-   - Connect your GitHub repository
+   - Connect your GitHub account if you haven't already
-   - Select the repository containing the Remote Sensing Data Analyzer
+   - Select the repository: `Icradle-Innovations-Ltd/RemoteSensingAnalyzer`

 2. **Configure the Web Service**:
    - Name: `remote-sensing-analyzer` (or your preferred name)